shry678/faros_takehome/README.md

 Cases to try:
 - Try entering a GitHub username that does not exist
-- Try running the command with a username that has many repositories and save the graph images generated.
+- Try running the command with a username that has many repositories and save the graph images generated. i.e. `postmodern`

 Unit tests are written in `metrics_test.py`.
+The unit tests compare the actual responses to mock JSON data.
 Run the following command to run the tests:
 ```
 python3 -m unittest metrics_test.py
 ```
-The unit tests compare the actual responses to the

 ## Helpful Links
+- [Endpoints Available for GitHub Apps](https://docs.github.com/en/rest/overview/endpoints-available-for-github-apps?apiVersion=2022-11-28) - this documentation gives you an idea of requests you can make and useful metrics you can calculate

+- [PrettyTable Library](https://pypi.org/project/prettytable/) - this library is used to print ASCII tables

+- [MatPlotLib Library](https://pypi.org/project/matplotlib/) - this library creates visualization, like various graphs

+- [ArgsParse](https://docs.python.org/3/library/argparse.html) - parser for command-line options and arguments

+- [Colored Library](https://pypi.org/project/colored/) - this library is used for color and formatting in command line